gg-scm/gg-git/README.md

 `gg-scm.io/pkg/git` provides a high-level interface for interacting with a [Git][] subprocess in Go.
 It was developed for [gg][], but this library is useful for any program that wishes to interact with a Git repository.
+This library is tested against Git 2.20.1 and newer.
+Older versions may work, but are not supported.

 If you find this package useful, consider [sponsoring @zombiezen][], the author and maintainer.